Common buzzard: Invertebrates and other prey

 When common buzzards feed on invertebrates, these are chiefly earthworms, beetles and caterpillars in Europe and largely seemed to be preyed on by juvenile buzzards with less refined hunting skills or in areas with mild winters and ample swarming or social insects.
 In most dietary studies, invertebrates are at best a minor supplemental contributor to the buzzard's diet.
 Nonetheless, roughly a dozen beetle species have found in the foods of buzzards from Ukraine alone.
 In winter in northeastern Spain, it was found that the buzzards switched largely from the vertebrate prey typically taken during spring and summer to a largely insect-based diet.
 Most of this prey was unidentified but the most frequently identified were European mantis (Mantis religiosa) and European mole cricket (Gryllotalpa gryllotalpa).
 In Ukraine, 30.8% of the food by number was found to be insects.
 Especially in winter quarters such as southern Africa, common buzzards are often attracted to swarming locusts and other orthopterans.
 In this way the steppe buzzard may mirror a similar long-distance migrant from the Americas, the Swainson's hawk, which feeds its young largely on nutritious vertebrates but switches to a largely insect-based once the reach their distant wintering grounds in South America.
 In Eritrea, 18 returning migrant steppe buzzards were seen to feed together on swarms of grasshoppers.
-For wintering steppe buzzards in Zimbabwe, one source went so far as to refer to them as primarily insectivorous, apparently being somewhat locally specialized to feeding on termites.
+For wintering steppe buzzards in Zimbabwe, one source went so far as to refer to them as primarily insectivorous, apparently being somewhat locally specialised to feeding on termites.
 Stomach contents in buzzards from Malawi apparently consisted largely of grasshoppers (alternately with lizards).
 Fish tend to be the rarest class of prey found in the common buzzard's foods.
 There are a couple cases of predation of fish detected in the Netherlands, while elsewhere they have been known to have fed upon eels and carp.